Wednesday, January 28, 2015

 Monday, January 26, 2015

 This Graham Central Station joint is funkier than skunk piss on a sweltering summer day.
-It's pure uncut funk like they used to make way back in golden era of funk music in the 1970s.
-The track features the powerful funk trinity of Larry Graham, Prince and Chaka Khan—and of course Graham’s super-tight band GCS.
+It's pure uncut funk like they used to make way back in the golden age of funk music in the 1970s.
+The track features the powerful funk trinity of Larry Graham, Prince and Chaka Khan—and of course Larry's super-tight band GCS.
 It’s hard to go wrong when you have this caliber of musical talent at the helm.
-And the song boasts some sterling horn work from former Sly & the Family Stone players Cynthia Robinson (trumpet) and Jerry Martini (saxophone), as well as some nasty bass from Graham.
-And Graham, Prince and Chaka serve up ample helpings of funk with their soulful, gospel-laced vocals.
+And the song boasts some sterling horn work from former Sly & the Family Stone players Cynthia Robinson (trumpet) and Jerry Martini (saxophone), as well as some gutbucket bass from Larry.
+And Larry, Prince and Chaka serve up ample helpings of funk with their soulful, gospel-laced vocals.

-You can definitely hear some Riot-era Sly & the Family Stone elements in this slow-burn, percolating funk groove, as well as some Prince flavor.
+You can definitely hear some Riot-era Sly & the Family Stone elements in this slow-burn, nasty groove, as well as some Prince flavor.
 What’s also cool about this song is that you’ve got three great singers handling the vocals, and they all bring the fire.

-“Free” was written by Graham and is from Graham Central Station’s album GCS 2000, which was released in 1998.
-The album was co-produced by Graham and Prince.
-Graham penned all the tracks on his own save for “Utopia” in which he co-wrote with Prince.
+“Free” was written by Larry and is from Graham Central Station’s album GCS 2000, released in 1998.
+The album was co-produced by Larry and Prince.
+Larry penned all the tracks on his own save for “Utopia," which he co-wrote with the Purple One.
 The album was released on Prince’s label NPG Records.
-It was recorded between November, 1997 and January, 1998 at Paisley Park Studios in Chanhassen, Minnesota.
+It was recorded between November 1997 and January 1998 at Paisley Park Studios in Chanhassen, Minnesota.
 GCS 2000 is a solid collection of funk, soul and R&B tracks.
-It was Graham Central Station’s first American album release since his 1979 collection Star Walk.
+It was Graham Central Station’s first American album release since their 1979 collection Star Walk.

-The musicians who played on the album consisted of Graham Central station members and members of Prince’s band, The New Power Generation.
-In addition to those already mentioned, some of the other players on the album include the following: Gail Muldrow (guitar, vocals); Robert “Butch” Sam (organ, vocals); Brother Jules (scratches); Wilton Rabb (guitar, vocals); Michael Bland (drums); Marva King (backing vocals); Tina and Latia Graham (backing vocals); and Kirk Johnson (drums).
-Prince appeared on every track either as a vocalist or musician.
+The musicians who played on the album consisted of Graham Central station members and members of Prince’s band, the New Power Generation.
+In addition to those already mentioned, some of the other players on the album included Gail Muldrow (guitar, vocals); Robert “Butch” Sam (organ, vocals); Brother Jules (scratches); Wilton Rabb (guitar, vocals); Michael Bland (drums); Marva King (backing vocals); Tina and Latia Graham (backing vocals); and Kirk Johnson (drums).
+Prince appeared on every track either as a vocalist or instrumentalist.
 But outside of “Free,” his other musical contributions on the album are uncredited.

 GCS 2000 CD at Amazon